fcasibu/fakegram-react/README.md

 # fakegram-react

 Instagram clone made with React and Firebase.

+This is open to public and anyone can upload any images.
+If you find anything inappropriate, do <a href="https://github.com/nevz9/fakegram-react/issues">send an issue</a>.
+Thank you

 ## Demo